 - 2.7.b.
-Faculty members must demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities.
-(Core) - 2.7.c.
-Faculty members must administer and maintain an educational environment conducive to educating fellows.
-(Core) - 2.7.d.
-Faculty members must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
-(Core) - 2.7.e.
-Faculty members must pursue faculty development designed to enhance their skills.
-(Core) - 2.8.
-Faculty Qualifications

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)
+Faculty members must demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities. ^(Core) - 2.7.c.
+Faculty members must administer and maintain an educational environment conducive to educating fellows. ^(Core) - 2.7.d.
+Faculty members must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences. ^(Core) - 2.7.e.
+Faculty members must pursue faculty development designed to enhance their skills. ^(Core) - 2.8.
+Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core) - 2.9.
+Subspecialty Physician Faculty Members

-2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Orthopaedic Surgery, the American Board of Plastic Surgery, or the American Board of Surgery, or the American Osteopathic Board of Orthopaedic Surgery, the American Osteopathic Board of Plastic Surgery, or the American Osteopathic Board of Surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core)